 COLLECTIVEPeoples Culture was conceptualized as a result of mutual passion projects.
 It has since evolved into a group of individuals from diverse backgrounds who share a common dedication of linking art and community.
 We create a space focused on societal betterment, where art is not auxiliary to sales.
 Read about us below!

-SARAH M. BASSETT [executive director] is an urban thinker, artist, and producer whose work focuses on the intersectionality between art and representation, public perceptions of community, and space.
+SARAH M. BASSETT [director of urbanism] is an urban thinker, artist, and producer whose work focuses on the intersectionality between art and representation, public perceptions of community, and space.
 She has worked on creative projects that have screened in internationally recognized venues and festivals, including the New York Times and has shown her work in community-based forums.
 Integral to her practice is a background as an urban strategist, having worked in research, non-profit, and consulting roles, she has contributed to affordable housing policy and advanced small-and-large-scale urban realm projects focused on civic empowerment.
 Sarah is recognized for her work on issues related to spatial justice, including during her tenure as a U.S. Fulbright Scholar.

 NICHOLAS PILARSKI [artistic director] works to create art that facilitates dialogue through documentary.
 Central to this practice is a focus on activism and restorative justice through the art-making process.
 Nicholas’s work has screened both nationally and internationally, including with the New York Times, MoMa, DOK Leipzig, Chicago International Film Festival, among others.
 He was recently named one of Filmmaker Magazine’s 25 New Faces of Independent Film.
 Informing his creative work, Nicholas is a practitioner in Theatre of the Oppressed, has both written and given masterclasses on his theory of practice, and frequently delivers lectures on computational media and film theory.